IntelliTect/Coalesce/docs/stacks/vue/layers/api-clients.md

 <Prop def="wasSuccessful: boolean | null" lang="ts" />

-A boolean indicating if the last request made was successful, or null if either no request has been made yet, or if a request has been made but has not yet completed.
+A boolean indicating if the last request was successful. `null` if no request has been made yet or if a request has been made but has not yet completed.

 <Prop def="message: string | null" lang="ts" />

-An error message from the last request, if any.
-Will be set to null upon successful completion of a request.
+An message from the last request.
+Typically an error message if the last request failed, but messages can also be provided with successful `ApiResult` responses in your [custom methods](/modeling/model-components/methods.md).

 <Prop def="hasResult: boolean" lang="ts" />